TheMachine/wp-ignition/README.md

 WordPress Ignition

-This is an ongoing personal project, using the awesome starter theme _Underscores and hacking it up to create my own blank/starter theme.
+This is an ongoing personal project, using the awesome starter theme <a href="http://underscores.me/" target="_blank">_Underscores</a> and hacking it up to create my own blank/starter theme.
 Integrating Bootstrap and Zurb's Foundation as possible framework options, using sass as the css preprocessor and creating basic styles for each page in the theme.

 Why?